Solitary Unit Tests

 });

-type is used to type the mocked instances of the classes.
+type is used to type the mock instances where each method has been replaced with a stub.
 This type is provided by the@suites/unit

 Automatic Mocking of Dependencies